epandurski/swaptacular.github.io/_posts/2022-07-03-what-is-a-currency-peg.md

 Remember the example I gave earlier, when somebody wanted to transfer money from an account in one commercial bank, to an account in another commercial bank?
-Then because every commercial bank, in reality, issues its own digital currency, the amount first had to be exchanged to *bank reserves* (the digital currency issued by the central bank)?
+It turned out, because every commercial bank, in reality, issues its own digital currency, the amount first had to be exchanged to *bank reserves*.
+(That is, the digital currency issued by the central bank.)

 Well, it is nearly the same in Swaptacular!
 You can use a currency that you have, and swap it with a currency that you need.
-Remember, as long as both currencies are part of the same [tree of currency pegs](#peg-tree), such an exchange should be possible to perform automatically, because the exchange rate is fixed and well known.
+Remember, as long as both currencies are part of the same [tree of currency pegs](#peg-tree), such an exchange can be performed more or less automatically, because the exchange rate is fixed and well known.

 In practice, performing automatic exchanges between gazillion of